 Read this post to the end and you’ll receive a fabulous prize.
 Catch your attention?
 People are naturally motivated by rewards & incentives.
-I work hard at my job because I know I will be considered each year for a bonus based on my performance as an employee, and I say “no” more often to sugary treats because I know I get to pick out a cute new top at my favorite store with every 10 pounds I lose.
+I work hard at my job because I know I’ll be considered each year for a bonus based on my performance as an employee.
+And, I say “no” more often to sugary treats because I know I get to pick out a cute new top at my favorite store with every 10 pounds I lose.
 That cute new top comes along because I made an active decision to use non-food rewards for meeting goals.

-When I lost 40 pounds the first time, I knew I needed to reward myself as I met smaller goals along the way, or I’d have a tough time maintaining my focus.
-What kept me going was knowing that each time I reached another 10-pound benchmark, I’d go downtown to my favorite little shop and select something new (and probably smaller, too!).
+When I lost 40 pounds the first time, I knew I needed to reward myself as I met smaller goals along the way.
+Or, I’d have a tough time maintaining my focus.
+What kept me going, was knowing that each time I reached another 10-pound benchmark, I’d go downtown to my favorite little shop and select something new (and probably smaller, too!).

-They say don’t fix it if it ain’t broke, and that worked great for me, but there are so many other ways to reward and motivate yourself to keep going without sacrificing your new, healthy habits.
+They say don’t fix it if it ain’t broke, and that worked great for me.
+But, there are so many other ways to reward and motivate yourself to keep going without sacrificing your new, healthy habits.

 Since it’s been on my mind, I decided to compile a list of all the options I could come up with to share with you!